How to Dehydrate Frozen Spinach – Dehydrating Frozen Spinach, A Step-by-Step Guide

 We will use these removable Nesco fruit roll sheet inserts on our food dehydrator for today’s project.
 They have over 3000 customer reviews with an average rating of 4.5 stars out of 5, which is evidence of a great product.
 Check out other Nesco food dehydrator products here.

 Step 3.
-Dehydrating the Frozen Spinach
+Dehydrating Frozen Spinach

-For frozen spinach, set the dehydrator temperature to 135 °F / 57 °C. I find that 18 to 24 hours is about the right amount of time for dehydration.
+For frozen spinach, set the dehydrator temperature to 135 °F (57 °C).
+I find that 18 to 24 hours is about the right amount of time for dehydration.
 There is a lot of water to remove.

-We have set the dehydrator temperature control to 135 °F / 57 °C.
+We have set the dehydrator temperature control to 135 °F (57 °C) to dehydrate spinach.

 Remember to use drying times only as a guide.
 Of course, drying times are variable and dependent on the ambient temperature and humidity, how many, and how crowded you fill your dehydrator trays.